Swarnim Wagle: Nepali Congress

 During his tenure with the party, Wagle was recommended by the Nepali Congress for appointment to the National Planning Commission (NPC).
-He later served as vice-chair of the Commission from August 2017 to February 2018, and was a member of the Commission for two terms, from May 2014 to November 2015, and September 2016 to August 2017.
+He was appointed to the commission during the premiership of Sher Bahadur Deuba, and later served as vice-chair of the commission from August 2017 to February 2018.
+He was also a member of the commission for two terms, from May 2014 to November 2015, and September 2016 to August 2017.

 He played a key policy role in reconstruction efforts following the 2015 Nepal earthquakes that claimed about 9000 lives.
-Between 2020 and 2022, during the Covid-19 pandemic, he was the Chief Economic Advisor at the United Nations Development Program Regional Bureau for Asia and the Pacific in New York, covering 36 countries.
+Between 2020 and 2022, during the COVID-19 pandemic, he was the chief economic advisor at the United Nations Development Programme Regional Bureau for Asia and the Pacific in New York, covering 36 countries.

-During the 2022 general elections, senior leader Gagan Thapa had reportedly lobbied for Wagle’s candidacy from Chitwan, though the effort was unsuccessful.
+During the 2022 general elections, senior leader Gagan Thapa had reportedly lobbied for Wagle's candidacy from Chitwan, though the effort was unsuccessful.
 Later, after the Rastriya Swatantra Party (RSP) offered him a ticket for the Tanahun–1 by-election, he left the Nepali Congress to contest under the RSP banner.

 Rastriya Swatantra Party

 In March 2023, Wagle formally joined the Rastriya Swatantra Party (RSP) and was nominated as its candidate for the Tanahun–1 by-election.
 Wagle secured a landslide victory, defeating the Nepali Congress candidate by a margin of nearly 15,000 votes, and receiving 55 percent of the total votes cast.

-Following his victory, Wagle quickly rose within the party’s leadership ranks.
+Following his victory, Wagle quickly rose within the party's leadership ranks.
 In November 2023, he was elevated to the position of vice-chair of the Rastriya Swatantra Party.

-In early 2024, during the party’s central meeting in Jaleshwar, Wagle was entrusted with leading the formulation of the party’s long-term economic and development policy framework.
-His role centered on shaping evidence-based policy positions to strengthen the RSP’s ideological and governance agenda.
+In early 2024, during the party's central meeting in Jaleshwar, Wagle was entrusted with leading the formulation of the party's long-term economic and development policy framework.
+His role centered on shaping evidence-based policy positions to strengthen the RSP's ideological and governance agenda.

 However, reports later surfaced of internal differences between Wagle and party general secretary Mukul Dhakal over organizational management and strategic priorities.
 The disagreement, though short-lived, attracted media attention as it reflected emerging debates within the RSP over leadership roles and policy direction.

+In June 2026, Wagle was re-elected as Vice Chairperson of the Rastriya Swatantra Party at the party's first general convention held in Chitwan.
+Bipin Kumar Acharya was elected General Secretary, while Sobita Gautam was elected Vice Chairperson alongside Wagle.